 \subsection{Imaging analysis}

 We adopt the 0.5--1.2~keV band for imaging analysis.
-Point sources are detected using \texttt{ewavelet} algorithm with parameters \texttt{minscale=1}, \texttt{maxscale=16}, and \texttt{threshold=5}.
+Point sources were detected using the \texttt{ewavelet} algorithm with parameters \texttt{minscale=1}, \texttt{maxscale=16}, and \texttt{threshold=5}.
 The resulting XMM-Newton X-ray, ASKAP, and composite X-ray, radio, and optical images from the DESI Legacy Data Release (DR10) data are shown in Fig.~\ref{fig:xray_image}.

-We extract an azimuthally averaged surface brightness profile using the 0.5--1.2~keV images around the centroid of the Cloverleaf ORC.
-The centroid of the system, which is assumed to be the middle of the two X-ray peaks, is adopted as the center of the extraction region.
+We extracted an azimuthally averaged surface brightness profile using the 0.5--1.2~keV images around the centroid of the Cloverleaf ORC.
+The centroid of the system, which is assumed to be the middle of the two X-ray peaks, was adopted as the center of the extraction region.
 We fit the surface brightness profile using a $\beta$-profile density model \citep{Cavaliere1976},

-where $n_\mathrm{e,0}$ is the central electron density, $r_\mathrm{c}$ is the critical radius, and parameter $\beta$ defined the slope in the outskirts.
+where $n_\mathrm{e,0}$ is the central electron density, {\bf $r_\mathrm{c}$ is the core radius}, and the parameter $\beta$ defines the slope of the density profile.